 Star of Bombay London dry gin

 With its distinctive blue bottle, Star of Bombay is produced in the beautiful surroundings of the Bombay Sapphire distillery at Laverstoke Mill.
 Star Of Bombay is a punchy gin and is big on juniper, coriander and bergamot, bringing added intensity to your G&T. Do pay a visit to the distillery if you get the chance – its glasshouse is a thing of unadulterated beauty.

 In a world where most craft gins seem to stuff tens of botanicals into their recipes, this wonderful brand from America stands out for its simplicity.
 Death’s Door uses just three botanicals: juniper, coriander and fennel.
 The result is an earthy gin sure to impress for its outstanding balance.

 Drinks By The Dram gin tasting set

 Why try one gin, when you can try a flight of them?
 Drinks By The Dram specialise in small sample and tasting packs with a variety of different gins.
-Perfect as a small gift and easy for Santa to get down the chimney.
+Perfect as a small gift and for someone still discovering which gins they prefer.

 Four Pillars, Rare Dry

 An Aussie gin built on the four pillars of a copper still, water from the Yarra Valley, local botanicals and a whole lotta love!
 Beautifully balanced, full-bodied and full of Aussie personality.
-Bring a ray of sunshine from the southern hemisphere to the chilly UK this Christmas.
+Bring a ray of sunshine from the southern hemisphere to chilly UK climates.

 Abelforth's Bathtub Gin

-Know a new gin drinker slightly baffled at where to start when it comes to experimenting with different types?
-One of the new wave of gins to hit shelves in the past few years, Bathtub gin is ‘compounded’, by adding the botanicals into a neutral spirit and steeping them till the flavour develops.
+One of the new wave of gins to hit shelves in the past few years, Bathtub Gin is ‘compounded’, by adding the botanicals into a neutral spirit and steeping them till the flavour develops.
 The result is a gin that is delicate yet balanced and perfect for the beginner.